 About My Workshops

 Photography workshops should be an amazing, paradigm shifting experience; something you will remember and cherish forever.
-Workshops should advance your knowledge in capturing images and post processing them exponentially.
+Workshops should advance your knowledge and ability to create images exponentially.
 With that in mind, I’ve done everything I can to design the type of workshop that I myself would be thrilled to attend.
-A lot of photography workshops out there are more like tours, where you pay thousands of dollars to photograph some awesome place with a well known photographer.
-You get there and the photographer puts you at a good location and then you’re pretty much on your own.
+A lot of photography workshops out there are more like tours, where you pay to photograph some awesome place with a well known photographer.
+You get there and the photographer puts you at a good location but then you’re pretty much on your own.
 I don’t think I’d ever want to attend a workshop like that.
-My workshops are designed to give students a hands on approach to creating beautiful images in both the field and in the art of post processing.
-When we get to a beautiful location, I’m not going to disappear in search of my own shots.
-Myself, along with the other instructor(s) will be right beside you, helping you make the most out of what’s in front of your camera.
-We keep the groups small and intimate and we keep the schedule full and intensive.
+My workshops are designed to give students a hands-on approach to creating beautiful images in both the field and in the art of post processing.
+When we get to a beautiful location, I’m not going to disappear in search of my own shots; I’ll be right beside you, helping you make the most out of what’s in front of your camera.
+Additionally, you won’t be herded from place to place like cattle in a large group.
+I keep the groups small and intimate and the schedule full and intensive.

 To be the first to know when registration opens for workshops, be sure to sign up for the newsletter.
-I’m humbled to say that our workshops have sold out in less than a day so being on that newsletter can really help!
+I’m humbled to say that my workshops have sold out in less than a day so being on the newsletter can really help!

 Workshops Attended: Big Island, Southwest, Kauai

 “I first joined one of James’ photography workshops in 2015 and have since been on two more.
 I love the safe, group environment where just about everything is looked after for you – all you need to do is book your flights, pack your bags and turn up!